Homes in Wayne County sold for higher prices recently: See how much here

 Realtor.com sources sales data from real estate deeds, resulting in a few months' delay in up-to-date data.
 The statistics don't include homes currently listed for sale, and aren't directly comparable to listings data.

-Information on your local housing market, along with other useful community data, is available at data.the-daily-record.com.
+Information on your local housing market, along with other useful community data, is available at data.pal-item.com.

 No single-family homes sold for at least $1 million or more during the month.

-Condominiums and townhomes increased by 4.6% in sales price during December to a median of $219,700 from $210,000 in November.
-Compared to December 2022, the sales price of condominiums and townhomes was up 22.4% from $179,500.
-No condominiums or townhomes sold for at least $1 million or more during December.

-In December, the number of recorded sales in Wayne County dropped by 19.2% since December 2022 from 104 to 84.
-All residential home sales totaled to $21 million.
+In December, the number of recorded sales in Wayne County rose by 5.7% since December 2022 from 105 to 111.
+All residential home sales totaled to $10.3 million.

-The total value of recorded residential home sales in Ohio increased by 46.2% from $3.1 billion in November to $4.6 billion this December.
+The total value of recorded residential home sales in Indiana decreased by 2.8% from $1.5 billion in November to $1.5 billion this December.

-Out of all residential home sales in Ohio, 2.87% of homes sold for at least $1 million in December, up from 1.65% in December 2022.
+Out of all residential home sales in Indiana, 1.07% of homes sold for at least $1 million in December, up from 0.91% in December 2022.

 The median home sale price used in this report represents the midway point of all the houses or units listed over the given period of time.
 The median offers a more accurate view of what's happening in a market than the average sale price, which would mean taking the sum of all sale prices then dividing by the number of homes sold.
 The average can be skewed by one particularly low or high sale.